niths2703/Countries-API/README.md

 Steps to run the project:

-1) Run the Authorization API with username : "Prashant" or "Nitish" and password : "abcd".
+1) Run the Authorization API with username : "prashant" or "nitish" and password : "abcd".
 Provide the username and password in the curl request data.
 A JSON web token would be generated.

 2) Copy the token and paste it in Authorization of curl requests of other APIs.
 Be careful to put the token after "Bearer ".

 3) Hit the APIs with the generated token.
 The values in data and url path-variables can be changed for getting different responses.

+APIS:

-Authorization API:
+Authorization API: localhost:8080/auth/login

 curl --location 'localhost:8080/auth/login' \
 --header 'Content-Type: application/json' \
 --data '{